karthikmit/prodis/README.md

 1. Proper SnapShot(In Memory entries to FileSystem Sync) mechanism should be added up.
 2. PersistenceManager should be thread safe.
 3. Unit testing of ProDisServer.
 4. Better persistence mechanism rather than storing individual buckets in separate files.
+Check [this SO link](http://stackoverflow.com/questions/35477294/storing-information-across-multiple-files-vs-single-file-with-offsets-in-index)